zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 ## 5. Remake WAD and repack mod file

-Firstly, test your fix without repacking your WAD or Fantome/Zip.
+Before remaking your mod, test your fix without repacking your WAD or Fantome/Zip.
 Simply drag the `Champ.wad` **folder** (not .client file) into CSLOL.
 It will load normally if you drag the correct folder, and it's name will be `Champion` with no metadata or description information.

 Once you confirm your fix works as expected, follow similar steps as before when you extracted your WAD.
 1. Drag the `Champ.wad` onto `wad-make`.
 This will overwrite the `Champ.wad.client` file.